 Reflection on John 1:1-18 ~

 John asks us to believe that Jesus has enlightened us in the Word since the beginning of time and now through His incarnation as one who dwelt among us, fully human and fully divine.
-If we do, darkness cannot exist, truths are revealed, we cannot be manipulated by the world, grace builds upon grace and since we are children of God, we will feel inclined to care for and love others.
-Faith and these reasons among others should compel us to believe.
+If we believe; darkness cannot exist, truths are revealed, we cannot be manipulated by the world, grace builds upon grace and since we are children of God, we will feel inclined to care for and love others.
+Faith and just knowing these reasons for believing among others should compel us to listen to the Word as Jesus.

 John 1 New Revised Standard Version Catholic Edition (NRSVCE)